mothership-ec/cog/src/Message/Cog/Console/readme.md

 The `$input` and `$output` parameters found in a `execute()` method call have been added as protected properties at `$this->_input` and `$this->output` accordingly.
 This means you can do things like adding new style formatters and user dialogs if you so wish from within your task.

 The task itself runs in a special sandboxed instance of `Symfony\Component\Console\Application` so that help commands and the parent command can't be accessed or modified.
+This also allows it to capture any output so that it can be printed, emailed or logged.

 ### Task scheduling